2003scape/rsc-news-archives/markdown/135-the-word-on-the-street.md

+# The Word On The Street
+*Published Monday, December 2, 2002*

 Hi there,

 Here at Jagex we've received a lot of feedback about the new mining system.
 The general consensus is that it's now less tedious, and more strategic.
 And everyone is pleased that you can finally use beds.